mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 And then after that, he tried to explain what the contents of his experience [was].
 That is Buddhist teaching.

-So Buddhist teaching is – if you combine all Buddha’s teaching into one, that is a very simple experience, a simple, pure sense of experience. *After* [that], you can extend it, “spread” it; you can build a *huge* mansion.
+So Buddhist teaching is... if you combine all Buddha’s teaching into one, that is a very simple experience, a simple, pure sense of experience. *After* [that], you can extend it, “spread” it; you can build a *huge* mansion.
 That is philosophy, psychology, physics, and many things.

 So that’s why “the principle of Shakyamuni’s sighting of the morning star at dawn is called *observing the body as not-pure*” ...

 > It is beyond a matter of drawing comparison between purity and impurity.

 Because it’s very original experience.
 The moment when you touch the core of existence – that’s it.
 Just like a flash of lightning.
 Completely beyond a sense of comparison.
-If you create a sense of comparison, well, you can express or spread that simple experience to philosophy, psychology, [or] to eighteen thousand Buddhist scriptures.
+If you create a sense of comparison, well, you can express or spread that simple experience to philosophy, psychology, to eighteen thousand Buddhist scriptures.

 > It is body-being-is-not-pure, ...